Chapter 5:

 After he had been made perfect he became responsible for everlasting salvation to all those obeying him.

 He now called the crowd to him with his disciples and said to them: "If anyone wants to come after me, let him disown himself and pick up his execution post and follow me continually.
 For whoever wants to save his soul will lose it; but whoever loses his soul for the sake of me and the good news will save it.
-Really, of what benefit is it for a man to gain the whole world and to forfeit his soul?
+Really, what good would it do for a man to gain the whole world and to forfeit his soul?
 What, really, would a man give in exchange for his soul?
-For whoever becomes ashamed of me and my words in this adulterous and sinful generation, the Son of man will also be ashamed of him when he arrives in the glory of his Father with the holy angels."
+For whoever becomes ashamed of me and my words in this adulterous and sinful generation, the Son of man will also be ashamed of him when he comes in the glory of his Father with the holy angels."

-I am sending you forth as sheep amidst wolves; therefore prove yourselves cautious as serpents and yet innocent as doves.
-Be on your guard against men; for they will deliver you up to local courts, and they will scourge you in their synagogues.
-Why, you will be haled before governors and kings for my sake, for a witness to them and the nations.
-However, when they deliver you up, do not become anxious about how or what you are to speak; for what you are to speak will be given you in that hour; for the ones speaking are not just you, but it is the spirit of your Father that speaks by you.
-Further, brother will deliver up brother to death, and a father his child, and children will rise up against parents and will have them put to death.
-And you will be objects of hatred by all people on account of my name; but he that has endured to the end is the one that will be saved.
+I am sending you forth as sheep amidst wolves; so prove yourselves as cautious as serpents and yet as innocent as doves.
+Be on your guard against men; for they will hand you over to local courts and they will scourge you in their synagogues.
+And you will be brought before governors and kings for my sake, for a witness to them and the nations.
+However, when they hand you over, do not become anxious about how or what you are to speak; for what you are to speak will be given you in that hour; for the ones speaking are not just you, but it is the spirit of your Father that speaks by you.
+Further, brother will hand brother over to death, and a father his child, and children will rise up against parents and will have them put to death.
+And you will be hated by all people on account of my name; but the one who endures to the end will be saved.
 When they persecute you in one city, flee to another; for truly I say to you, you will by no means complete the circuit of the cities of Israel until the Son of man arrives.
-A disciple is not above his teacher, nor a slave above his lord.
-It is enough for the disciple to become as his teacher, and the slave as his lord.
-If people have called the householder Beelzebub, how much more will they call those of his household so?
-Therefore do not fear them; for there is nothing covered over that will not become uncovered, and secret that will not become known.
+A disciple is not above his teacher, nor a slave above his master.
+It is enough for the disciple to become as his teacher, and the slave as his master.
+If people have called the master of the house Beelzebub, how much more those of his household?
+So do not fear them, for there is nothing covered over that will not become uncovered, and nothing secret that will not become known.
 What I tell you in the darkness, say in the light; and what you hear whispered, preach from the housetops.
-And do not become fearful of those who kill the body but cannot kill the soul; but rather be in fear of him that can destroy both soul and body in Gehenna.
-Do not two sparrows sell for a coin of small value?
-Yet not one of them will fall to the ground without your Father's knowing of it.
-But the very hairs of your head are all numbered.
-Therefore have no fear: you are worth more than many sparrows.
-Everyone, then, that confesses union with me before men, I will also confess union with him before my Father who is in the heavens; but whoever disowns me before men, I will also disown him before my Father who is in the heavens.
+And do not become fearful of those who kill the body but cannot kill the soul; rather fear him who can destroy both soul and body in Gehenna.
+Two sparrows sell for a coin of small value, do they not?
+Yet not one of them falls to the ground without your Father noticing it.
+Even the hairs on your head are all numbered.
+So have no fear: you are worth more than many sparrows.
+Everyone, then, that acknowledges me before men, I will also acknowledge him before my Father who is in the heavens.
+But whoever disowns me before men, I will also disown him before my Father who is in the heavens.
 Do not think I came to put peace upon the earth; I came to put, not peace, but a sword.
 For I came to cause division, with a man against his father, and a daughter against her mother, and a young wife against her mother-in-law.
-Indeed, a man's enemies will be persons of his own household.
-He that has greater affection for father or mother than for me is not worthy of me; and he that has greater affection for son or daughter than for me is not worthy of me.
+Indeed, a man's enemies will be those of his own household.
+Whoever has greater affection for father or mother than for me is not worthy of me; and whoever has greater affection for son or daughter than for me is not worthy of me.
 And whoever does not accept his execution timber and follow after me is not worthy of me.
-He that finds his soul will lose it, and he that loses his soul for my sake will find it.
-He that receives you receives me also, and he that receives me receives him also that sent me forth.
+Whoever finds his soul will lose it, but he that loses his soul for my sake will find it.
+Whoever receives you receives me also, and whoever receives me receives also the One who sent me.

-Now his betrayer had given them a sign, saying: "Whoever it is I kiss, this is he; take him into custody."
-And going straight up to Jesus he said: "Good day, Rabbi!" and kissed him very tenderly.
+Now his betrayer had given them a sign, saying: "Whoever it is I kiss, he is the one; take him into custody."
+And going straight up to Jesus, he said: "Greetings, Rabbi!" and gave him a tender kiss.
 But Jesus said to him: "Fellow, for what purpose are you present?"
-Then they came forward and laid hands on Jesus and took him into custody.
-But, look! one of those with Jesus reached out his hand and drew his sword and struck the slave of the high priest and took off his ear.
-Then Jesus said to him: "Return your sword to its place, for all those who take the sword will perish by the sword.
-Or do you think that I cannot appeal to my Father to supply me at this moment more than twelve legions of angels?
-In that case, how would the Scriptures be fulfilled that it must take place this way?"
+Then they came forward and seized Jesus and took him into custody.
+But look! one of those with Jesus reached out his hand and drew his sword and struck the slave of the high priest, taking off his ear.
+Then Jesus said to him: "Return your sword to its place, for all those who take up the sword will perish by the sword.
+Or do you think that I cannot appeal to my Father to supply me at this moment more than 12 legions of angels?
+In that case, how would the Scriptures be fulfilled that say it must take place this way?"

-Pilate said to him: "Are you not speaking to me?
-Do you not know I have authority to release you and I have authority to impale you?"
-Jesus answered him: "You would have no authority at all against me unless it had been granted to you from above.
-This is why the man that handed me over to you has greater sin."
+So Pilate said to him: "Are you refusing to speak to me?
+Do you not know that I have authority to release you and I have authority to execute you?"
+Jesus answered him: "You would have no authority over me at all unless it had been granted to you from above.
+This is why the man who handed me over to you has greater sin."

-To this [course] you were called, because even Christ suffered for you, leaving you a model for you to follow his steps closely.
+To this course you were called, because even Christ suffered for you, leaving a model for you to follow his steps closely.
 He committed no sin, nor was deception found in his mouth.
-When he was being reviled, he did not go reviling in return.
-When he was suffering, he did not go threatening, but kept on committing himself to the one who judges righteously.
+When he was being insulted, he did not insult in return.
+When he was suffering, he did not threaten, but he entrusted himself to the One who judges righteously.

 On seeing the crowds he felt pity for them, because they were skinned and thrown about like sheep without a shepherd.